Home / Blog

 HSO’s People Accelerator, built with Microsoft’s Power Platform, is one approach.
 A workforce platform, the People Accelerator bridges the gap between HR software and that extra level of functionality needed to manage your people.
 It streamlines processes while helping you ensure you’re utilizing your people to their maximum potential by giving you access to that critical data and the tools you need to put it to work.

-On-Demand Webcast: People Accelerator for State and Local Government: How Microsoft’s Power Platform Empowers You to Optimize Your Workforce
+On-Demand Webcast: People Accelerator for State and Local Government - How Power Platform Empowers You to Optimize Your Workforce